canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 Follow the Kubernetes documentation and configure NodeRestriction plug-in on kubelets.
-Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --enable-admission- plugins parameter to a value that includes NodeRestriction.
+Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --enable-admission-plugins parameter to a value that includes NodeRestriction.

 `--enable-admission-plugins=...,NodeRestriction,...`